DaisyAge12/soulseek-audiobook-service/README.md

 # Soulseek Audiobook Service

 Containerized FastAPI service for SAS, published through GitHub Container Registry.
+SAS acts as the intermediary between Audiobook Request and slskd by picking up the ABR API request and querying slskd for the audiobook.
+The application is designed to score potential matches and rank them, with single file M4B matches scoring the highest.
+Lots of AI used, almost exclusively.
+Use at your own risk.
 ## Security

 This repository must not contain real API keys, JWT secrets, passwords, private keys, populated `.env` files, databases, or logs.
 Copy `.env.example` to `.env` and set credentials only on the deployment host.